bredelings/BAli-Phy/doc/man/bali-phy.md

 : Analyze the initial values and exit.

 **-c** _filename_, **--config** _filename_
-: Read commands from _filename_ before command line.
+: Read configuration options and model-language definitions from _filename_.
+Command-line options override values from the configuration file.

 # MCMC OPTIONS